 So to allay my own concerns, I changed my study habits.
 I tried to do most of my assigned reading in the various libraries scattered around the campuses where I studied.
 I would read in a different section every week.
 When I got bored from reading philosophy, I could take a break and browse the shelves around me.
 My favorite spot was in the basement of the law library at Syracuse University, where all the legal journals and books on public policy were shelved.
 I also really loved the northwest reading room of the New College Library at Oxford.

 Additionally, I made study-buddies out of friends with different majors.
-At intervals, I could start a discussion with my companion, ask her what she was learning and thinking about, or strike up a conversation about her field.
-I ended up learning a tremendous amount about public health, education, economic policy, natural history and journalism.
+At intervals, I could start a discussion with my companion, ask her what she was learning and think about, or strike up a conversation about her field.
+I ended up learning a tremendous amount about public health, education, economic policy, natural history, and journalism.

 Thankfully, 10 years later, we have automated tools for this sort of thing.